de-pdl/nixos/configs.md

 ### Extra Drivers

+    ~tbd~

 > This documents list the various options / explanations for variables.nix and
-> will also list what files are calling what variables How to Read this Document
+> will also list what files are calling what variables

+How to Read this Document

 ## Document Name / Location